friends-of-ai/create-neuronal-networks/README.md

 This framework creates some neuronal networks.
 It shows and provides you a collection of algorithms how to use the framework.

-## 0. Introduction
+## 0. Preparations

-This framework uses needs two external git repositories:
+This framework needs two external git repositories:

 * [js-analysis](https://github.com/bjoern-hempel/js-analysis)
 * [js-testing-framework](https://github.com/bjoern-hempel/js-testing-framework)